 I love daisies and many quotes came to mind when I spotted these random two along the trail.
 But it was the Robert Kennedy quote that made me think of the photo today.
 Not sure why…spotting these two daisies made me smile at the difference happy flowers can make amongst the weeds and dirt beautiful to me on their own but happier with the daisies.
 Continue reading “Be the Daisy!”

 It is National Clean Out Your Computer Day after all.
-I’ve been digitally cleaning my computer since January 2nd, lol.
-Part of my “smaller” goals for the year.
+I’ve been digitally cleaning my computer since January 2nd!
+(Resolution goals!)

 “For every minute spent organizing, an hour is earned.” ~ Anonymous

 Where to begin?
 Where I began: Bookmarks bar and email.
 The rest sort of evolved from there.
 Continue reading “Are you cleaning your computer today?”

 “When stumbling blocks can become stepping stones, then these stones that the builders reject can equally become chief cornerstones!”

 Not sure where I found this, Goodreads maybe, as I am always saving articles, posts, and links to view later (I call it my Morning Coffee file and I have one in my Google Drive, Private Pinterest board, Evernote, and Bookmark bar.
 AND, may I add, I was doing this long before Facebook offered the “Save” feature which I love!
 Every weekend and the first 15 min of my day over a cup of coffee -see what I did now 😉 – I take a closer look at the list and save or trash. ) Back to the quote-, it caught my eye again, when I came across it Morning Coffee file and had what Oprah refers to as an AHA moment.